 - Your original birth certificate or a certified copy (you may also bring a Government ID, Passport, or a Certificate of Citizenship or Naturalization.
 It’s best to bring as much proof as you have.
 Not having what you need means you’ll have to come back another day.)

-- Proof of your California Residency (need at least one document, likely provided by your parents)
+one document, likely provided by your parents)

 - Options include a pay stub with your home address, a mortgage bill, a utility bill, a copy of your current leasing or rental agreement, a California vehicle registration, etc.